By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Friends are not here on earth like a prepaid credit card to use when we need them.
 There are those people who treat or mistreat others in the name of friendship by constantly asking from them and then being unwilling to reciprocate.

 Friendship is of course not ever fully reciprocal.
 The more you struggle in life the more you need friends.
 What is reciprocal is the caring about each other, not the doing for each other.

 Anyone who seeks out a friend for what they can do for you is being short-sighted and probably abusive.
 The things friends do give us are intangibles that can’t be measured in money or acts.
 A friend cares about you when you can’t care about yourself.
 They love you, sometimes because of, not in spite of, your flaws.

 True friends do not keep ledgers.
 Friendship is not a trade.
 They do not do 3 things for you because you did 3 things for them.
 Friendship is about caring sometimes even when you can’t do anything for that friend except care.

-Friendships usual start around shared experiences and time spent together.
+Friendships usually start around shared experiences and time spent together.
 We go to school together and we become friends.
 We work together and we become friends.
-We may have church friends, club friends or blogger friends.
+We may have church friends, club friends, or blogger friends.